 Our dream house was a 120-year-old three-story Victorian home.
 It was just a few blocks away from one of the loveliest parks in the city, and the same distance from the church I pastored.
 I could literally walk to work, and did so on many mornings.
 How convenient!

 Unlike the other brick houses that lined the streets nearby, this one was painted pale yellow and stood apart from the rest.
 Plaster reliefs of baby angels wrapped around the base of the house.
 They represented the children of the original owners, making the structure even more unique.
 It also had a three-car garage at the back of it.
 Few houses in this older section of town had one as large, and many people resorted to parking on the street.
 But not us!
 On just an average salary, we had bought one of the nicest places to live in the area.
-We had thought about doing a few add ons like an accessory dwelling unit for later on in life, but we had put that in the maybe pile at that moment.
+We had thought about doing a few add ons like an accessory dwelling unit for later on in life, but we had put that in the pile.

 But it turned out to be anything but ideal.
 Our “Golden House,” as our little girls came to call it, was not so golden.
 In fact, our dream house almost killed us, quite literally.